REALTY

 • Is there any asbestos in the house?

-• Is the house located in a flood-risk area?
+• Is the house located in an area with a risk of flooding?

-• How is the house connected to the water supply?
+• How is the house connected to the water supply network?
 How is wastewater managed?

-• Can you schedule a second visit before purchasing the house?
+• Can you schedule a second viewing before purchasing the house?

-• Does the local urban plan allow for renovation or extension work?
+• Does the local urban plan allow for renovation or extension works?

 • What is the condition of the roof and attic?